edanurfiratt/ids-ips-project/README.md

-# IDS/IPS System
+# Intrusion Detection and Prevention System (IDS/IPS)

-This project is an Intrusion Detection and Prevention System (IDS/IPS) developed for network security analysis.
+This project focuses on developing an intelligent Intrusion Detection and Prevention System (IDS/IPS) using machine learning and deep learning techniques.

+---

 ## 📌 Project Overview

-The project focuses on detecting anomalies and potential attacks in network traffic using different datasets and scenarios.
+The aim of this project is to detect and prevent cyber attacks by analyzing network traffic and identifying anomalous behaviors.

+The system is developed in two phases:

+- **Phase 1:** Classical machine learning-based anomaly detection using multiple datasets
+- **Phase 2:** Enhancement using custom-generated network traffic and deep learning models

+---

-## ⚙️ Phase 1 (First Term)
+## ⚙️ Phase 1 – Initial Development

-In the first phase, the system was tested under three different scenarios:
+In the first phase, the system was developed and tested under three different scenarios:

+- **Training Dataset:** Used for model training and evaluation
-- Ready Dataset (KDD Cup based)
+- **Ready Dataset (KDD Cup):** Used as a benchmark dataset
+- **Original Dataset:** Generated in a controlled lab environment

+### 🔍 Processes:
+- Data preprocessing
+- Feature extraction
+- Model training
-- Training Dataset
+- Anomaly detection
-- Original (Custom) Dataset

-Each scenario includes data preprocessing, feature extraction, and anomaly detection processes.
+---

+## 🚀 Phase 2 – Advanced Development

+In the second phase, the system is being improved by focusing on original data and integrating deep learning techniques.

+The goal is to create a hybrid system that combines classical machine learning and deep learning models.

+---

 ## 📂 Project Structure

-- `egitim/` → Training-based experiments
-- `hazir-dataset/` → Ready dataset (KDD Cup) experiments
-- `ozgun-veri/` → Custom generated network traffic
+---

-## 🚀 Technologies Used
+## 🛠️ Technologies Used

 - Python
-- Machine Learning techniques
+- Machine Learning (Scikit-learn)
+- Deep Learning (TensorFlow / PyTorch)
-- Network traffic analysis
+- Network Traffic Analysis

+---

 ## ⚠️ Note

-Large datasets are not included due to size limitations.
+Large datasets are not included due to GitHub limitations.

-You can download them from official sources (e.g., KDD Cup dataset).
+---

 ## 👩‍💻 Developer

 Edanur Fırat